New Op Ed The Decline Was a Beginning. Here Is What We Should Do Next. →

 InBetween together.

-Whether you’re exploring consulting, have a speaking inquiry, want to follow the book’s progress, or simply want to connect — I’d love to hear from you.
+Whether you're exploring consulting, have a speaking inquiry, want to follow the book's progress, or simply want to connect, I'd love to hear from you.

-Middle Tennessee
+Location Middle Tennessee

-Addiction Recovery · Policy · Clinical Consultation
+Focus Areas Addiction Recovery · Policy · Clinical Consultation

-Consulting · Speaking · Professional Training
+Currently Available For Consulting · Speaking · Professional Training